zhenkewu/CFRL/JOSS/paper.md

 #### Comparisons against Baseline Methods

-We can compare the sequential data preprocessing method in `CFRL` against a few baselines: Random, which selects each action randomly with equal probability; Full, which uses all variables, including the sensitive attribute, for policy learning; and Unaware, which uses all variables except the sensitive attribute for policy learning.
+We can compare the sequential data preprocessing method in `CFRL` against a few baselines: "Random", which selects each action randomly with equal probability; "Full", which uses all variables, including the sensitive attribute, for policy learning; and "Unaware", which uses all variables except the sensitive attribute for policy learning.
 We implemented these baselines and evaluated their values and counterfactual unfairness levels as part of the code example of the "Assessing Policies Using Real Data" workflow in the ["Example Workflows"](https://cfrl-documentation.netlify.app/tutorials/example_workflows) section of the CFRL documentation.
-We summarize below the values and CF metrics calculated in this code example, where "ours" stands for outputs from the `SequentialPreprocessor`.
+We summarize below the values and CF metrics calculated in this code example, where "Ours" stands for outputs from the `SequentialPreprocessor`.

 |                               |Random  |Full   |Unaware|Ours   |
 |-------------------------------|--------|-------|-------|-------|
 |Value                          |$-1.444$|$8.606$|$8.588$|$7.358$
 |Counterfactual Unfairness Level|$0$     |$0.407$|$0.446$|$0.042$|

-By definition, the "random" baseline always achieves perfect CF. On the other hand, "ours" resulted in much fairer policies than "full" and "unaware", which suggests that the `SequentialPreprocessor` can effectively improve CF. Nevertheless, as a trade-off for better CF, "ours" achieved a lower value than "full" and "unaware".
+By definition, the "Random" baseline always achieves perfect CF. On the other hand, "Ours" resulted in much fairer policies than "Full" and "Unaware", which suggests that the `SequentialPreprocessor` can effectively control counterfactual unfairness.
+Nevertheless, as a trade-off for better CF, "Ours" achieved a lower value than "Full" and "Unaware".

 # Conclusions